-Furthermore, each director (other than, for now, the non-executive independent directors) is in principle also entitled to receive share options or subscription rights.
-The aforementioned possibility to grant share options to non-executive directors (other than to non-executive independent directors) is contrary to provision 7.6 of the 2020 Code, which provides that no share options should be granted to non-executive directors.
+Furthermore, each director is in principle also entitled to receive share options or subscription rights.
+The aforementioned possibility to grant share options to non-executive directors is contrary to provision 7.6 of the 2020 Code, which provides that no share options should be granted to non-executive directors.
 The Company believes that this provision of the 2020 Code is not appropriate and does not take into account the realities of companies in the biotech and life sciences industry.
-Notably, the ability to remunerate non-executive directors (other than the non-executive independent directors) with share options allows the Company to limit the portion of remuneration in cash that the Company would otherwise need to pay to attract or retain renowned global experts with the most relevant skills, knowledge and expertise.
-The Company is of the opinion that granting non-independent non-executive directors the opportunity to be remunerated in part in share-based incentives rather than all in cash enables the nonindependent non-executive directors to link their effective remuneration to the performance of the Company and to strengthen the alignment of their interests with the interests of the Company's shareholders.
+Notably, the ability to remunerate non-executive directors with share options allows the Company to limit the portion of remuneration in cash that the Company would otherwise need to pay to attract or retain renowned global experts with the most relevant skills, knowledge and expertise.
+The Company is of the opinion that granting non-executive directors the opportunity to be remunerated in part in share-based incentives rather than all in cash enables the non-executive directors to link their effective remuneration to the performance of the Company and to strengthen the alignment of their interests with the interests of the Companys shareholders.
 The Company believes that this is in the interest of the Company and its stakeholders.
 Furthermore, the Company believes that this is customary for directors active in companies in the life sciences industry.
-The Company is still considering whether share options or subscription rights will be granted to non-executive independent directors, but has not yet formally concluded on this matter.
 For more information on the granting of share options to directors, see section 3.6 below.

 In accordance with provision 7.6 of the 2020 Code, non-executive directors should receive a part of their remuneration in the form of shares of the Company.
 The Company has however no distributable reserves and therefore does not meet the legal requirements to effect a share buy-back.
 As a result, the Company does not have any treasury shares and is unable to grant existing shares to non-executive directors as part of their remuneration.
-The interests of the non-independent non-executive directors are however currently considered to be sufficiently oriented to the creation of long-term value for the Company.
+The interests of the non-executive directors are however currently considered to be sufficiently oriented to the creation of long-term value for the Company.
 The directors are also paid in cash, leaving it their own initiative whether or not they wish to use such funds (in whole or in part) to acquire existing shares of the Company.